panzerdragoonlegacy/website/PRODUCTION.md

    SMTP_PASSWORD=PASSWORDHERE
    ```

-4. If there is already an SSL certificate for this subdomain, copy an existing
+4. If there is already an SSL certificate for this domain, copy an existing
    `certbot` directory into `/var/cms`.
 Otherwise, temporarily change
    `/var/cms/nginx/default.conf` to contain the following contents the first
-   time that docker-compose is run (see next step) to generate new certificate
+   time that the app is built (see next step) to generate new certificate files:
-   files:

    ```
    server {